divVerent/aaaaxy/README.md

 # AAAAXY

-AAAAXY is a nonlinear puzzle platformer in a geometrically impossible world.
+AAAAXY is a nonlinear puzzle platformer taking place in non-Euclidean geometry.

-Jump and run around, collect notes and find the surprising ending of the game\!
-Fastest completion of the game wins.
+Although your general goal is reaching the surprising end of the game, you are encouraged to setting your own goals while playing.
+Exploration will be rewarded, and secrets await you\!

-Enjoy losing your sense of orientation in this World of Wicked Weirdness.
+So jump and run around, and enjoy losing your sense of orientation in this World of Wicked Weirdness.
 Find out what Van Vlijmen will make you do.
 Pick a path, get inside a Klein Bottle, recognize some memes, and by all means: don't look up.

 ## Screenshots